 Dr Nandini Gooptu

 Dr Gooptu is a specialist in Indian urban development, poverty and politics.
 She currently focuses her research on the social and political consequences of economic liberalisation and globalisation in India.
 She was the recipient of a University of Oxford Teaching Excellence Award, in 2008, for “Outstanding teaching and commitment to teaching”, nominated by her students.
-In October 2012, she became Head of Oxford’s Department of International Development.
+In between 2012 and 2016, she was Head of Oxford’s Department of International Development.

 Dr Gooptu took her bachelor’s degree in History at Presidency College, Calcutta, and her PhD in History at the University of Cambridge.
 Her thesis, which was subsequently published as a monograph by Cambridge University Press, was entitled 'The Politics of the Urban Poor in Early Twentieth Century India.'